jezevec10/jstris-guide/guide.md

 **Big** Four times bigger than your standard blocks, these blocks will deal out massive damage when played with.

 **ARS** Standard blocks with ARS (Arika rotation system), including CC-check.
-Implementation by NueSB
+Implementation by NueSB.

 **Penta** These blocks are pentominoes.
 There are 18 unique pentominoes.